4AM365/midi-monitor-controller/readme.md

 This software is designed for the **BenQ MOBIUZ EX321UX** but may work with other BenQ monitors that support DDC/CI.
 Features like Local Dimming may not work on monitors without that specific VCP code.

 ## Installation
-1. Download `MonitorController.exe` from [dist](https://github.com/4AM365/midi-monitor-controller/tree/master/dist)
+1. Download `MonitorController.exe` from [dist](https://github.com/4AM365/midi-monitor-controller/releases/edit/v0.1.0)
 2. Run the exe
 3. Add to Windows startup (optional)

 ## Building from Source
-[Instructions here]
+See BUILDING.md

 ## License
 MIT